 Right.
 Here's how to address those situations when Do Not Disturb is enabled.
-From the Home screen, tap Settings $\Rightarrow$ Do Not Disturb.
+From the Home screen, tap Settings Do Not Disturb.
 Tap the Allow Calls From option (see Figure 4-6) and choose whether to allow calls from your Favorites, Everyone (kind of defeats the purpose of Do Not Disturb, eh?), No One, All Contacts, or a particular Group Name from Contacts.

 You can also permit calls from individual contacts.
 Tap to open the contact listing for the person and then tap Edit.
-Tap Ringtone (of which we'll have more to say pronto) or Text Tone, and then tap the Emergency Bypass switch so that it is enabled (green is showing).
+Tap Ringtone or Text Tone, and then tap the Emergency Bypass switch so that it is enabled (green is showing).
 Now you'll hear sounds and detect vibrations from the person even when Do Not Disturb is on.